-Your Baby Movements will felt as a Flutter, Kick, Roll, or Swish.
+Your Baby Movements will felt like a Flutter, Kick, Roll, or Swish.
 These are the few ways to feel your Baby Movements in the womb.

 Baby’s movements are different in the morning and night time.
 Some Babies love to kick when their mom is sleeping during night time to make her feel his or her presence.
 The baby movements keep on increasing till the 32 weeks after that the movements remain the same as earlier.